VinceZK/json-on-relations/README.md

 8. afterEntityReading: Use this AddIn to add logic after an entity instance is read.

 ### Register User Functions
+User Function allows you to implement arbitrary business logic.
+It has 2 parameters, with the first one 'input' pointing to the 'req.body', and the second a callback function for the return value.

 If you register a User Function as following:
 ```javascript 1.8
 const userFunction = require('./server/models/userFunction');